 Therapeutic massage technicians work in hospitals and rehabilitation centers, providing massage and relaxation techniques to clients with injuries or diseases.
-This career requires a high school diploma and completion of a specialized training program.
-Some states also require licensing and certification.
+This career requires a high school diploma or GED and completion of a specialized training program.
+Some states also require licensure and certification.

 |Required Education||Certificate, associate's degree or training program|